50 ways to stay healthy

 24. Get active

 Aim to do 150 minutes of moderate intensity exercise each week.
-Achieve your target by trying an exercise video on YouTube or having a dance party in your living room with the family.
+Achieve your target by trying an exercise video on YouTube, scheduling a long walk, or having a dance party in your living room with the family.

 25. Do your housework